Skip to content

 Permission Settings

-File and directory permissions are configured as follows to ensure proper operation:
+File and directory permissions are configured as follows during the setup:

 Starting, Stopping, and Updating